PicsArt/cppbind/docs/04_advanced_features/03_snippets.rst

 Above described code block is a part of our code snippets for generating swift classes.
 We have some subsections under `class` parent section: `include`, `body`, and these subsections are used to group generated code fragments.
 We also have `scopes` which we use to gather snippet values from the lower levels and use them in current section: for example we use function body inside class.
-Actual snippets are described under `content` or `unique_content` sections. `unique_content` is used to generate code fragment that has unique lines.
+Actual snippets are described under `content` or `unique_content` sections. `unique_content` is used to generate unique lines or code fragment defined by marker.
 This is mainly used for includes to avoid redundant repetitions.

 Type converter snippets
 ~~~~~~~~~~~~~~~~~~~~~~~

-Type converter snippets are responsible for defining types for source/target languages and also provide conversions between
+Type converter snippets are responsible for defining type information for target language and also provide conversions between
 source and target for the given cxx type.

 Here is an example of type converter for `char *`: